Table of Contents

 The Ease of Modular Modeling Systems

-One of the other significant advantages of using a modeling tool is the modular way you can work.
+One of the other significant advantages of using a modeling tool is the modularity of its work.
 Unlike a spreadsheet model, a modular tool allows you to add new components to your forecasts without rebuilding the entire model.

-In Forecast+, you can quickly drop in exports from your accounting tools or downloads from your customer metrics software and adapt your model.
-The same applies to adding a new scenario or even new products and marketing channels.
+In Forecast+, you can quickly drop exports from your accounting tools or downloads from your customer metrics software and adapt your model.
+The same applies to adding a new scenario or products and marketing channels.

-In the long run, this can save a lot of time AND ensure your model isn’t unintentionally excluding critical data.
+In the long run, this can save a lot of time and ensure your model doesn’t unintentionally exclude critical data.

 Automated Forecasting and Finances